On this page, find answers to your questions about voter registration applications, updates, list maintenance, and

 Do you need to register to vote or update your existing registration after the regular deadline?
 Eligible individuals may do so ahead of Election Day during the one-stop early voting period.
 See Register in Person During Early Voting.

 You may fax or email your voter registration application to update your name, address, or party affiliation.
 However, if the application is for a new registration, your county board of elections must receive your original, wet ink signature on your completed registration application, postmarked by the voter registration deadline and received no later than 20 days before a primary or election.
+Acceptance of application forms.
 N.C.G.S. § 163-82.6.

 Note: Eligible individuals who are N.C.
 Division of Motor Vehicles (NCDMV) customers may submit a voter registration application online.
 This process does not require a wet ink signature.
 Find more information at Complete Your Registration Online Through the DMV.

 Yes.
 If you are an unaffiliated voter, you may participate in the primary of any recognized political party that opens its primaries to unaffiliated voters, or you may request a nonpartisan ballot.
 However, you must choose only one party’s primary.
 Unaffiliated voters may choose the Democratic, Libertarian, Republican, or nonpartisan ballot (if available) in a primary election.
 The Green Party has not opened its primaries to unaffiliated voters.

 Participating in a partisan primary will not affect your status as an unaffiliated voter.
 If you request a nonpartisan ballot, you will only vote for those contests that are nonpartisan (i.e. referenda, etc.).